-This part of the pattern is a guide because it is good to vary the chain length to make leaves of different sizes so that your tulip display looks more realistic.
+This part of the pattern is a guide because it’s good to vary the chain length to make leaves of different sizes so that your tulip display looks more realistic.

-This is the leaf I made for this flower:
+This is the leaf we made for this flower:

 Start with 32 chains.